MythFinance/docs.myth.finance/dualSTAKE/src/bug-bounty.md

 In Scope: [pyTEAL dualSTAKE contract](https://github.com/mythFinance/dualSTAKE) commit `0cd8b28d8701d58486956ba748dee04f4ba2548b`

-Out of scope: Other Myth Finance contracts, SDKs, client code, backend, frontend, privileged private keys

 Excluded from scope:

 - ASA rounding losses due to decimal precision.
 Sub-microunit ASA "losses" while minting are possible.
 They are disregarded as: 1) uneconomical to the attacker, and 2) cheap to rectify by the team.
 - Third party vulnerabilities, e.g. AMMs that are called from dualSTAKE.

+Out of scope: Other Myth Finance contracts, SDKs, client code, backend, frontend, privileged private keys, third party code.

 ## Eligibility